tilde-nlp/neasqc_wp6_qnlp_rc/README.md

 * `-v` : the path to the test (or validation) dataset.
 * `-o` : path for the output file.
 * `-u` : the number of qubits of the fully-connected quantum circuit.
-* `-d` : the initial spread of the quantum parameters (we recommend setting this to 0.01 initially).
+* `-s` : the initial spread of the quantum parameters (we recommend setting this to 0.01 initially).
 * `-i` : the number of iterations (epochs) for the training of the model.
 * `-b` : the batch size.
 * `-w` : the weight decay (this can be set to 0).